We Treat Sprains, Strains, And Tears In Dublin, Ireland

 We know sprains, strains, and tears can be painful, and confusing, what is the difference?
 And how can you tell if you have a sprain or a strain?
 These are some of the questions I will answer in this blog.

-Preventative medicine and promotion of long-term health and wellness, and healthy aging are the cornerstones of our practice at Dublin Physio & Chiropractic.
+Preventative medicine and promotion of long-term health and wellness, and healthy ageing are the cornerstones of our practice at Dublin Physical & Chiropractic.

-We offer an abundance of innovative and evidence-based treatment and care programs to effectively treat sprains, strains, and tears – physiotherapy care and chiropractic care, exercise therapy, manual therapy, laser therapy, joint traction, spinal decompression, and intrinsic core strengthening.
+We offer an abundance of innovative and evidence-based treatment and care programs to effectively treat sprains, strains, and tears – physical therapy care and chiropractic care, exercise therapy, manual therapy, laser therapy, joint traction, spinal decompression, and intrinsic core strengthening.

-If you think you might have or have been diagnosed by your doctor with, a ligament sprain, like an ankle sprain, or muscle strain or tear, like a hamstring, groin, or rotator cuff tear – call us to start for the journey back full health and function with Dublin Physio & Chiropractic or book your consultation online to see one of our physiotherapists.
+If you think you might have or have been diagnosed by your doctor with, a ligament sprain, like an ankle sprain, or muscle strain or tear, like a hamstring, groin, or rotator cuff tear – call us to start for the journey back full health and function with Dublin Physical & Chiropractic or book your consultation online to see one of our physical therapists.

 We are located in Monkstown in Dublin, Ireland.